Living-with-machines/alto2txt/docs/Demo.md

 Install the required packages which are outlined in `requirements.txt`:

 ```
-pip install -r requirements.txt
+pip install pyproject.toml
 ```
 Follow the instructions to download and install the packages.
-You should now have all the required Python packages within your conda environment to run Alto2txt.
+You should now have all the required Python packages within your conda environment to run `alto2txt`.

-## Run Alto2Txt
+## Run `alto2txt`

 Make sure you have navigated to the `alto2txt` directory in your terminal or Anaconda prompt.
 For this demo, we are using a single edition for a single publication.
 The output files will be created in `/demo-output` which you can check is currently empty.

 ```
-./extract_publications_text.py -p single demo-files demo-output
+alto2txt -p single demo-files demo-output
 ```

 Here we use the positional argument `-p` to determine which process type, in this case `single`.
 The script can be run on many publications and years by default, but in this case we only have one publication.
 [Click here](/#process-types) to read more about different process types.

 The next argument `demo-files` provides the input directory, and then `demo-output` provides the output directory (which should be empty).
-Once alto2txt has run, the output directory structure will mirror the input directory.
+Once `alto2txt` has run, the output directory structure will mirror the input directory.

 We will now look in more detail at the ALTO/METS input files and output plain text files.

 ## Input ALTO/METS files

-We ran alto2txt on the ALTO/METS files within a subdirectory called `demo-files`.
+We ran `alto2txt` on the ALTO/METS files within a subdirectory called `demo-files`.
 These come from a newspaper published on the 17th of February, 1824.
 The directory tree structure is important, and will be mirrored in the output.

 ```
 alto2txt/